-Table 4 - Possible Other Constant Frror Values
+Table 4 - Possible Other Constant Error Names

-Name Comments #DIV/0!
-Attempt to divide by zero, including division by an empty cell.
-ERROR.TYPE of 2 #NAME?
-Unrecognized/deleted name.
-ERROR.TYPE of 5. #N/A Not available.
-ISNA() applied to this value will return True.
+#N/A Not available.
+ISNA() applied to this value will return TRUE.
 Lookup functions which failed, and NA(), return this value.
 ERROR.TYPE of 7. #NULL!
 Intersection of ranges produced zero cells.
 ERROR.TYPE of 1. #NUM!
 Failed to meet domain constraints (e.g., input was too large or too small).
-ERROR.TYPE of 6. #REF!
+ERROR TYPE of 6. #REF!
 Reference to invalid cell (e.g., beyond the application's abilities).
-ERROR.TYPE of 4.
+ERROR.TYPE of 4. #VALUE!

-#VALUE!
 Parameter is wrong type.
 ERROR.TYPE of 3.